-Good cost and profitability information is vital, especially as you build your business and marketing strategy, but rarely available.
+This information is vital, especially as you build your strategy, but rarely available.
 The problem is that the information from your accounting systems is designed for external reporting and to meet tax requirements.
 There’s a big difference between accounting information and the true economics of the business.
 Activity based costing fills this gap.

 In this 3-day course we will give you tools and techniques to: